sonatype-nexus-community/DevAudit/README.md

 `-p` Provide a prompt with local echo disabled for interactive entry of the server password or key file passphrase.

+`--password-text PASSWORD` Specify the user password or key file passphrase as plaintext on the command-line.
+Note that on Linux when your password contains special characters you should use enclose the text on the command-line using single-quotes like `'MyPa<ss'` to avoid the shell interpreting the special characters.

+#### WinRM
+The WinRM environment allows audits to be performed on any remote Windows hosts accessible over WinRM without requiring DevAudit to be installed on the remote host.
+WinRM environments are currently only available on Windows machines running DevAudit.
+A WinRM environment is created by the following options:`-w IP -u USER [-p | --password-text PASSWORD]`

+`-w IP` Specifies the remote IP to connect to via WinRM.

+`-u USER` Specifies the user to login to the server with.

+`-p` Provide a prompt with local echo disabled for interactive entry of the server password or key file passphrase.

 `--password-text PASSWORD` Specify the server password or key file passphrase as plaintext on the command-line.
-Note that on Linux when your password contains special characters you should use enclose the text on the command-line using single-quotes like `'MyPa<ss'` to avoid the shell interpreting the special characters.

 #### Docker
 This section discusses how to **audit** Docker images using DevAudit installed on the local machine.
 For **running** DevAudit as a containerized Docker app see the section below on Docker Usage.